 Updating or adding to collections?
 Have new collections to share?
 We understand that your digital collections evolve; items are added or deleted, and metadata changes.
 Our aim is to reflect changes to your collections as quickly as possible in Calisphere.
 Learn more about the process...

-⚠ NOTE: Temporary pause in the Calisphere publication service during our transition to the new Calisphere harvesting system:
+⚠ Updates on the Calisphere publication service during our transition to the new Calisphere harvesting system:

-As mentioned in our recent progress update to develop the new Calisphere harvester, we are planning to transition all harvesting operations to the new harvesting system early this year.
-To prepare for this transition period, we’d like to share a few anticipated service updates:
+As mentioned in our recent progress update to develop the new Calisphere harvester, we have transitioned all harvesting operations to the new harvesting system this year.
+Here are the details of our deployment strategy:

-In the meantime, please feel free to submit requests to harvest and re-harvest collections; we will queue up your requests to publish your collections to the new index.
-Our intent is to have the new harvesting system in place by early this year; we will be in touch with a specific date to officially launch the new harvesting system.
+Please feel free to submit requests to harvest and re-harvest collections; we will queue up your requests to publish your collections to the new index.